Ma-Marcinowski/Verificational-Model/README.md

      * Because thresholding of empty patches by mean pixel value proved ineffective over time, another more subtle method is applied, i.e. any given patch is multiplied by a filter matrix (vide `Examples` folder) and accepted if the sum of all it's elements is higher than a zero.
 It has to be noted that ultimately five filters are applied, therefore any given patch effectively has to pass five thresholds;

-     * No cross-databases pairs are generated, i.e. negative instances of cross databases image pairs, such that for any given `xy` pair, an `x` belongs to CVL testset and `y` to IAM testset (or vice versa).
+     * No cross-databases pairs are generated, i.e. negative instances of inter databases image pairs, such that for any given `xy` pair, an `x` belongs to CVL testset and `y` to IAM testset (or vice versa).

 ### 1.6.
 Preprocessing v0.6 (CVL and IAM database, ??? images)